Dangerous goods are substances and items identified as hazardous for transport and present a risk to people, property and the environment.

 - Lot 2 to 4 – Regional Dangerous Goods Safety Advisor Services

-- CEOs and COs must appoint an external specialist from this framework to provide local DGSA services (Lots 2 to 4 inclusive) and training (Lot 5) in accordance with the ADR, European Agreement concerning the International Carriage of Dangerous Goods by Road 2013 and 2015
+- CEOs and COs and Head of National Ambulance Service must appoint an external specialist from this contract to provide local DGSA services (Lots 2 to 4 inclusive) in accordance with the ADR, European Agreement concerning the International Carriage of Dangerous Goods by Road

 - The NHSF will collect data at national level on the local discharge of DGSA obligations.
-This data provides independent assurance to key oversight Committees and the Leadership Team, that the HSE’s duties with regard to DGSA are being fulfilled.
+This data provides independent assurance to key oversight Committees and the Executive Management Team, that the HSE’s duties with regard to DGSA are being fulfilled